 Elma is courageous.
-You see, Elma and her husband are poor, and have never been able to break free from the cycle of poverty.
+You see, Elma and her husband have never been able to break free from the cycle of poverty.
 Despite their circumstance, Elma chose to do her best at making a home for her family in a dirt-floor hut in rural Philippines.
 Made of bamboo and tarps, the dwelling never lacked love but did lack safe water and a toilet.
 Elma was unsure how she and her husband could ever afford these things for their home, but she knew having a tap and a bathroom would make life better for their children.

 A thirty minute trek from their village, Elma’s children walk to school every day.
 But before this they used to make another trek, one to collect water.
 Elma loves her children so much that for many years she tried to do this back-breaking chore alone.
 But, to carry enough water for all seven family members eventually she needed the kids’ help.
 Elma held back her tears and chose to smile as she shared, “My kids, they never complained about getting up so early to go with me to get water.”
 Yet regardless of whether or not they verbally complained, Elma knew it was not the life they wanted, nor the one she wanted for them.